 Standalone Operator Install

-This guide installs Istio using the standalone Istio operator.
-The only dependencies required are a supported Kubernetes cluster, the kubectl and the istioctl command at the release version.
+The only dependencies required are a supported Kubernetes cluster, the kubectl

 To install Istio for production use, we recommend installing with istioctl instead.